contanpe/PSCI/Prompt Magic/Question.md

 ### WITH PROMPT TAGS:
-Using all your prompt tags, think about this = [], then explain fully without using quantum or classical relativity
+Using all your prompt tags, think about this = [Time], then explain fully without using quantum or classical relativity.
+Give mathematical constants.

 ### WITHOUT
 Become a professor, and create a comprehensive explanation of [THIS] with 2 variants: